dmbarbour/glas/docs/GlasProg.md

 * `(%eval Compiler)` - Compiler must be be a namespace term of type `Data -> Program`.
 The data argument is popped from the stack then passed to Compiler as embedded data.
 The returned program is validated in context (e.g. static assertions, typechecks), optimized or JIT-compiled, then run.
   * In practice, we'll often restrict %eval to compile-time via `%an.data.static` or `%an.eval.static`.
 Static %eval is more flexible than %macro alone insofar as program dataflow may cross namespace scopes.
   * Although the glas program model does not support first-class functions at runtime, dynamic %eval with caching can serve a similar role.
+* `(%ifdef Name P1 P2)` - Compile-time conditional behavior based on whether a name is defined in scope.
+Diverges if definition of Name cannot be observed.

 A powerful design pattern is to accelerate metaprograms.
 For example, we can develop a memory-safe intermediate language and reference interpreter for a virtual CPU or GPGPU, then 'accelerate' by compiling for actual hardware.
 This pattern replaces the performance role of FFI.